Ext-analogues of Branching laws: Preliminaries

+The following much deeper result than these earlier results follows from the so called {\it Bernstein's second adjointness theorem}.

-\begin{thm} For $P$ a parabolic subgroup of a reductive $p$-adic group $G$ with Levi decomposition $P=MN$, let $U$ be a smooth representation of $M$ thought of as a representation of $P$, and $V$ a smooth representation of $G$ with normalized Jacquet module $V_N$.
+\begin{thm} For $P$ a parabolic subgroup of a reductive $p$-adic group $G$ with Levi decomposition $P=MN$, let $U$ be a smooth representation of $M$ thought of as a representation of $P$, and $V$ a smooth representation of $G$.
 Let $P^- = MN^-$ be the parabolic opposite to $P=MN$.
-Then,
+Then we have (using normalized parabolic induction and normalized Jacquet module),

 \end{thm}